-So you’re not used to having parents sit in on lessons… but then there is one who asks if they are able to stay and watch.
+If you’re not used to having parents sit in on piano lessons, but then there is one who asks, “Can I stay and watch?”
 What do you do?

 When we’re trying to get parents on board with being an active participant in their child’s piano education it seems counter productive to refuse their lesson involvement.
 But… it can be really awkward (for some) to be teaching while another person is watching, and often the child behaves differently than he or she would without Mom or Dad in the room.

 So what are you to do?!
-Well, begin by checking out our tips below… and even if you don’t have piano parents sitting in on lessons (I fall into this category) you’ll probably find yourself inviting them in every now and again 🙂
+Well, begin by checking out our tips below... and even if you don’t have piano parents sitting in on lessons you’ll probably find yourself inviting them in every now and again 🙂

 Making Parents An Active Participant in The Lesson Process

 Many teachers complain that parents who sit in on lessons interrupt, distract, chat or (even worse) text during lesson time.
 But with a clear plan in mind of how to make the parents an active participant in the lessons, you can actually gain a lot of benefit from them being there.

 Check out our list below for how parents can become a welcome addition to the piano lesson process.

 1) Your note-taker: My mom sat in on my lessons from the age of 5-8 and she took all of the lesson notes for my piano teacher (it was actually required of her).
 This way, she knew exactly what she was doing when it came to my home practice time because she was well informed of what needed to be accomplished.
 Have a well-organized lesson sheet ready (check out our free printable ones here) and ask the parent to listen to the feedback you give their child during the lesson and then make notes as to what to practice.